kendevops/project_links/README.md

 # project_links

 This project is aimed at providing links to Projects.
-I am still working on this projects
+I am still working on this project and will soon add more things to it.